Philadelphia Flyers: From highs to lows (2004–2014)

 Boucher and the Flyers consistently outplayed Martin Brodeur and New Jersey and pulled off the upset in five games.
-However, the victory was costly, as Carter suffered a broken foot and Gagne a broken toe in Game 4, while Ian Laperriere suffered a grievous facial injury by blocking a shot in Game 5.
+However, the victory was costly, as Carter suffered a broken foot and Gagne a broken toe in game four, while Ian Laperriere suffered a grievous facial injury by blocking a shot in game five.
 The Flyers then faced sixth-seeded Boston in the second round, and despite playing at an even level with the Bruins, the Flyers found themselves in a 3–0 series deficit.
-Gagne returned in Game 4 and scored in overtime to force a Game 5, which the Flyers won convincingly, 4–0.
+Gagne returned in game four and scored in overtime to force a game five, which the Flyers won convincingly, 4–0.
 Boucher suffered MCL sprains during the game in both knees which forced Leighton back into net in his first time suiting up since March.
-Boucher and Leighton became the first goalies since 1955 to share a playoff shutout.
-A 2–1 Flyers win in Game 6 forced a Game 7 in Boston.
-Falling behind 3–0 in Game 7, the Flyers pulled off the biggest comeback in both franchise and League history, winning 4–3 on a late goal by Gagne to join the Maple Leafs in 1942, the Islanders in 1975 and the Boston Red Sox in 2004 as the only sports teams to win a playoff series after trailing 3–0.
+Boucher and Leighton became the first goaltenders since 1955 to share a playoff shutout.
+A 2–1 Flyers win in game six forced a game seven in Boston.
+Falling behind 3–0 in game seven, the Flyers pulled off the biggest comeback in both franchise and League history, winning 4–3 on a late goal by Gagne to join the 1941–42 Toronto Maple Leafs, the 1974–75 New York Islanders and the 2004 Boston Red Sox as the only sports teams to win a playoff series after trailing 3–0.